 BS Civil Engineering

-Civil engineering is about community service, development, and improvement.
-It involves the conception, planning, design, construction, and operation of facilities essential to modern life: without civil engineering, things like transit systems, offshore structures, and space satellites would not exist.
-Civil engineers are problem solvers, meeting the challenges of pollution, traffic congestion, drinking water and energy needs, urban redevelopment, and community planning.
+Civil Engineering involves the conception, planning, design, construction, and operation of facilities essential to modern life.
+Civil Engineers are critical problem solvers, meeting the challenges of pollution, traffic congestion, drinking water and energy needs, urban redevelopment, and community planning.

 Meet with an Academic Advisor to learn more and to plan out your schedule.